matheusac18/OceanicNinoIndexPrediction/README.md

 Reference:

-The codes in this repository it's on the following articles:
+The codes in this repository it's based on the following articles:

 https://machinelearningmastery.com/how-to-develop-lstm-models-for-time-series-forecasting/